asayler/COG-CLI/README.md

 You can add the option `--activate` option to activate the assignment immediately, thus avoiding the next step.

+There are also a number of extra Moodle reporter parameters that can be used to enable additional Moodle reporter functionality:

++ `moodle_late_penalty`: points to deduct per `moodle_late_period`
+  past due date
++ `moodle_late_period`: late period in seconds (e.g. 86400 = 1 day)
++ `moodle_prereq_cm_id`: Moodle cmid of prereq assignment
++ `moodle_prereq_min`: Minimum grade stunt must receive on prereq assignment before being graded on this assignment.

+The `moodle_late_*` parameters can be used to setup a linear late penalty that is applied for any COG submission that occurred after the Moodle assignment due date but before the Moodle assignment cutoff date.

+The `moodle_prereq_*` parameters can be used to specify a prerequisite assignment on which the student must receive a threshold grade before being graded on the current assingmnt.

+To use these parameters, specify them as key:value pairs following an `--rptmod_opt` option as shown in the example above.

 ### Activating/Deactivating an Assignment ###